Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/business-logic-implementation-patterns/event-sourcing.md

 }
 ```

 The `expectedVersion` argument in the `Append` method is needed to implement optimistic concurrency management:
 When you append new events,
 You also specify the version of the entity on which you are basing your decisions.

 If it’s stale, that is, new events were added after the expected version,
 The event store should raise a concurrency exception.

-In most systems, additional endpoints are needed for implementing the CQRS pattern.
+In most systems,
+Additional endpoints are needed for implementing the CQRS pattern.

 You will learn about a pattern that allows us to do that:
 command-query responsibility segregation (CQRS).